james-trayford/strauss/docs/start.rst

 Getting Started
 ^^^^^^^^^^^^^^^

-This walkthrough will take you through a clean install of the code, including optional dependencies and trying your first sonification
+This walkthrough will take you through a clean install of the code, including optional dependencies and trying your first sonification.

 Installation
 ************

-the Strauss code can be downloaded from **GitHub** at `the repository url <https://github.com/james-trayford/strauss.git>`_
+The Strauss code can be downloaded from **GitHub** at `the repository url <https://github.com/james-trayford/strauss.git>`_.

 Using :code:`git` make a copy of the STRAUSS repository via SSH,